-Ginger B. Hunsucker is a partner in Cranfill Sumner & Hartzog’s Raleigh office, where she serves as Vice Chair of the Medical Malpractice section.
+Ginger B. Hunsucker is a partner in Cranfill Sumner & Hartzog’s Raleigh office, where she practices medical malpractice and professional liability defense litigation.
 She focuses her practice on defending healthcare providers and organizations throughout North Carolina’s state courts, federal courts, and professional licensing boards.
-She strategically advises clients throughout all stages of their matter, traversing the nuances between the practice of healthcare and the practice of law so that the most zealous representation may be achieved.
+Ginger strategically advises clients throughout all stages of their matter, traversing the nuances between the practice of healthcare and the practice of law so that the most zealous representation may be achieved.
+She is deadline driven with organizational skills which allows her to meet client reporting needs and operate efficiently to comply with client guidelines.
+Ginger serves as Vice Chair of the Medical Malpractice section.

-Ginger’s professional achievement is recognized in her attainment of the highest (AV) rating in Martindale-Hubbell, a prestigious peer review rating that recognizes attorneys who have reached high levels of skill and integrity.
+Ginger is proud to have attained the highest (AV) rating in Martindale-Hubbell, a prestigious peer review rating that recognizes attorneys who have reached the highest level of skill and integrity.
 She was selected in 2011 and 2013 as a North Carolina Rising Star by Super Lawyers, a rating service of outstanding lawyers from more than 70 practice areas who have attained a high-degree of peer recognition and professional achievement.
-Selection for Super Lawyers includes a multi-phased rating process consisting of independent research, peer nominations, and peer evaluations.

 Articles, Presentations, and Publications